rsek/dataforged/README.md

 References to other oracle tables are prefixed with ▶️

-## A Note on Markdown

-In the JSON files, markdown is used to convey the formatting of the original rules text where possible.
-There's no standard markdown for underlining (which is typically reserved for links), so instead double underscores like `__text__` represents underlined text (which is what Discord uses), while `**text**` for bold text.
-Most MD implementations (including Github's) interpret `__text__` as bolded text, though.

-This doesn't apply to `moves/moves.md`, which formats move references as inline links instead.

 ## Credits

 Dataforged began as an unofficial personal project of [rsek](https://github.com/rsek) and continues to be maintained by them in its official capacity.